TU Wien Informatics

 Frequently Asked Questions

-Follow the instructions on the web page Admission to a Master Degree Programme.
-Please submit your application in time, as the admission procedure may take two months or even longer.
+Please follow the instructions on the Admission to a Master Degree Program page.
+And please submit your application in time, as the admission procedure may take two months or even longer.

 We evaluate all of your submitted documents, with a particular focus on the transcript of records of your bachelor’s program.